-Our commitment to sustainability starts with what we feed our salmon.
+Atlantic Sapphire's commitment to sustainability starts with feed.
 Raw material availability, origin, harvesting methods, and regulations throughout the supply chain in feed selection represent key factors in the social, environmental, and economic impact of the production of the final product.
 There are science and data-based comprehensive standards regulating the supply chain of feed ingredients in aquaculture.
 In fisheries for example, scientific bodies assess wild stocks in different fishing grounds and establish catch restrictions based on biomass volumes, average size, and the natural seasonality of the species.
 Atlantic Sapphire carefully selects its feed and ingredient suppliers to ensure that the strictest regulations and full traceability are in place throughout the value chain from primary raw material production through feed ingredient manufacturing and feed production.
-Skretting's feed ingredients are highly screened for sustainability, food safety and nutrient content to ensure the highest level of food safety and quality.